freerasmea/freerasmea.github.io/_posts/2015-02-13-rasmea-odeh-live-stream.md

 date: "February 13, 2015"
 location: Anywhere
 category: events
-excerpt: Rasmea will give a prepared talk and take questions that are submitted via chat or email.
+excerpt: "Rasmea will give a prepared live-stream talk and take questions that are submitted via chat or email."
 ---

 ## Rasmea Odeh Live Stream Events Available for the Week of Action: